June 10, 2020

 How well you do is dependent on collaboration

 The intriguing aspect of performance evaluation is to dig deeper into this single-sum-number that is the basis of your evaluation.
 Companies are result-driven, always focusing on the end goal – growth.
-Company growth ensures that you keep your job and grow into better positions, improving your competences.
+Company growth ensures that you keep your job and grow into better positions, improving your competencies.

 Truth is that your growth is dependent on the level of sparring and collaboration with your colleagues.